-Thunderstorms, roads become rivers and waist-deep in places but this is a lovely route around the Cheshire plains.
-A take of the Ecleshaw 200km
+Thunderstorms, roads becoming rivers and waist-deep in places, but this is a lovely route around the Cheshire Plains.
+A modified Eccleshaw 200km by Wigley Peak Audax.

 What a day, 30 degrees with no wind … please turn off the oven.
 Given the heat of the day, I decided that I would ride overnight, I love a good overnight ride.
 Even at 9pm the temperature was still 25 degrees.
-I knew that I risked a thunderstorm about midnight so set off into the night, as I think I can make Chester before the storm.
-Eight miles in and I already have a lightning storm following me by 18 miles I was standing under a group of trees along the roadside which were been battered by one of the most fearest thunderstorms I have ever seen.
+I knew that I risked a thunderstorm about midnight so I set off into the night, as I believed I could make Chester before the storm.
+Eight miles in and I already have a lightning storm following me, by 18 miles I was standing under a group of trees along the roadside which were been battered by one of the fiercest thunderstorms I have ever seen.
 But I was not alone, a local came past on his ebike having been to the pub for a meal with some friends.
 He offered to put me up for the night, but I still had plans to complete my 200kms.

-Finally, the rain had reduced and the lightning was behind me.
+Finally, the rain had reduced, and the lightning was behind me.
 I took the chance and pushed forward to Market Drayton, about one mile!
-The streets were empty but every house alarm was screaming away.
-I stopped for about 5 seconds and considered if I should continue or return home and call it a night… I had no intention of going home, I was having a fantastic night, a proper Campbell’s adventure.
+The streets were empty, but every house alarm was screaming away.
+I stopped for about 5 seconds and considered if I should continue or return home and call it a night… I had no intention of going home, I was having a fantastic night, a proper Campbell’s adventure (long story).

 After the madness of the storm, it was a little strange to be cycling along country lanes watching the storm moving away.
-Although I kept catching the edge of the storm as I was moving faster than the storm.
-As I approached Bunbury (Tatten Hall) the roads were dry and the night air was warm, now I was dripping with sweet rather than rainwater.
-What really stood out during the leg was St Peter’s Church at Waverton.
-The church internal lights were on illuminating all the stain glass windows I had to stop but I was already at very high risk of DNFing the ride so I took a quick look and a photo and moved on.
+Although I kept catching the edge of the storm as I was moving faster than the storm was.
+As I approached Bunbury (Tatten Hall) the roads were dry and the night air was warm, now I was dripping with sweat rather than rainwater.
+What really stood out during this leg was St Peter’s Church at Waverton.
+The church internal lights were on and illuminating all the stain glass windows, I had to stop but I was already at a very high risk of DNFing the ride, so I took a quick look and a photo and moved on.

-I had a quick stop at the petrol station to text the wife and finish my bottle of blue milk.
+I had a quick stop at the petrol station to text my wife and finish my bottle of blue milk.
 The sun was coming up and the sun felt inviting but I knew it would be hot before I arrived home.
-The section from Knutsfords to Middlewich was fast but it felt long as I was starting to dyhdrate due tot he effort I was putting to make sure I could be home before the Audax cut of time.
-I Stopped at middlewich 24hr petrol station and had a meal deal and more blue milk, which I saved for the next long leg to the top of Keele Bank.
+The section from Knutsford to Middlewich was fast but it felt long as I was starting to dehydrate due to the effort, I was pushing to make sure I could be home before the Audax cut off time.
+I Stopped at the Middlewich 24hr petrol station and had a meal deal and more blue milk, which I saved for the next long leg to the top of Keele Bank.

-I know most of these roads now as I often ride them and I spent a summer riding most of the Peak Audax 200km rides.
-Let’s just say that I was on first name terms with the man at Dean Row petrol station!
-I was starting to feel tired now from all the effort to regain some time, which had worked but I will soon be paying the price, fighting the morning sun, dehydration and the morning sun.
+I know most of these roads now as I often ride them, and I spent a summer riding most of the Peak Audax 200km rides.
+Let us just say that I was on first name terms with the man at Dean Row petrol station!
+I was starting to feel tired now from all the effort to regain some time, which had worked but I will soon be paying the price, fighting the morning sun and dehydration.

-Arriving at Keele Univerity at the top of Keele Bank was a milestone.
-If I looked hard enough I can make out the crop of trees on the hill where I live on the other side of the city.
+Arriving at Keele University at the top of Keele Bank was a milestone.
+If I looked hard enough, I could make out the crop of trees on the hill where I live on the other side of the city.
 The sun was now at full cooking temperature and I was sweating just standing but I still had 7 miles of uphill but 10 miles to home.
 These final 10 miles were long and hot with a few close calls, Stoke on Trent drivers are crap.
 It is one of the reasons why I rarely commute to work.

-Finally arriving home via the 12% climb was a great releif just to get of the sun.
+Finally arriving home via the 12% climb, it was a great relief just to get out of the sun.
 Even though I had put sun cream on it was clear that I was still burning, turn me over, I’m done this side!